 Types of Climbing Carabiners

-There are three main classes of carabiners for rock climbing: basic all-purpose carabiners, quickdraws, and locking carabiners.
+There are three main carabiners for rock climbing classes: basic all-purpose carabiners, quickdraws, and locking carabiners.

 A basic carabiner is an oblong forged metal link with a spring-loaded gate that snaps closed when released.
 Climbing carabiners are exceptionally strong, and they come in a variety of different shapes, sizes, and gate styles.